Cyfrin/OpenPositions/README.md

-This repo is dedicated to all the open roles across the Chain Accel / Cyfrin org.
+This repo is dedicated to all the open roles across the Cyfrin org.

 # Open Roles at [Cyfrin](https://cyfrin.io)